jeremysutherland/jeremysutherland.github.io/pages/about.md

 I am an award winning researcher and student.
 I received the Elmer Hadley Award for my undergraduate research thesis and the B.J.
 Hoddinott Scholarship for my academic achievements.
 I received the Student Leader Scholarship from Penn State for my work as President of the Science Policy Society and a nomination for Outstanding Officer of the Year.
 More recently, I won the FFAR Fellows Professional Development Scholarship and FFAR’s annual lighting talk competition (2021).
 In addition to these I have won multiple travel grants to attend research conferences and meetings.

 In my past life, I was a recording engineer for the Chicago Recording Company and an avid musician.
-A failed job opportunity stemming from this career led me to study biology in college and the rest is history!
+A missed job opportunity stemming from this career led me to study biology in college and the rest is history!

 I am a loving father and husband.
 These two are the reason I strive for better in all I do.